 People often reach for more Valium to counteract the comedown.
 They do this in an effort to slow their brains down and return to the initial warm and relaxed high, and to put off the crash for as long as possible.
 This is a slippery slope into addiction because as with any addictive substance it will start taking more and more of the drug to achieve that desired effect.
 This is what leads addicts to using dangerous doses and to experimenting with alternative forms of administering the drug, such as intravenous injections or snorting crushed pills.

-Getting high off Valium may seem an enjoyable act, but when it becomes a daily habit, it’s your health that will suffer most.
-The health effects of a regular high are much more severe than just the intoxicating feelings that you get from the drug.
-Learn here what Valium abuse does to your health:
+Getting high of Valium does not seem an enjoyable act at all, as when it becomes a daily habit, one’s health suffers the most.
+The health effects of a regular high are much more severe than just the intoxicating feelings.
+They include:

-For many Valium abusers, it may have started out with the intention of it being short-term or simply recreational.
+For many Valium abusers, it may have started out with the intention of it being short-term or simply recreational (recreational use equals abuse and is against the law).
 They may often fail to realize just how addictive Valium can be and how difficult it is to fight the urge for the next Valium high.
 Many do not consider the long-term price they may pay.
 The long-term effects of Valium abuse can be permanent and life-threatening.
 They include:

 People also don’t seem to realize the greater effect their Valium abuse may have on their life, in many different areas.
 People can lose their jobs due to their inability to perform, find themselves socially isolated and in financial trouble.
-They may even find themselves in trouble with the law trying to fund their habit.
+They may even find themselves in trouble with the law chasing their habit.
 Though a Valium addiction may start with a valid prescription, tolerance quickly builds often requiring more pills than prescribed.
-This leads people to illegally buying Valium on the streets, or turning to cheaper illegal drugs such as heroin.
+This leads people to buying Valium illegally on the streets, or turning to cheaper illegal drugs such as heroin.

 Mixing Valium with other Substances

 Even with normal use, anyone can experience side effects when they stop taking Valium.
 The longer someone has taken the drug the stronger the withdrawal symptoms may be.
 These symptoms are to be expected when quitting pretty much any benzodiazepine medication.
 The problem begins when frequent and heavy users stop using Valium suddenly.
-If you are addicted to Valium, medical supervision is advised while you stop your use.
-These addicts may experience withdrawal symptoms such as:
+If one is addicted to Valium, medical supervision is advised while stopping use.
+The addicts may experience withdrawal symptoms such as:

 - Respiratory distress